Surface processes parameters#

 route: True # default True (catchment-routed; False = global melt-spread)

-Each goSPL step the model routes the ELA accumulation downhill on the epsilon-filled bed into an ice discharge \(Q\), derives a Bahr ice thickness \(H = \mathrm{eheight}\cdot\mathrm{fwidth}\cdot Q^{0.3}\) and a bounded basal sliding velocity from Glen’s sliding law, and then drives the abrasion / till / loading machinery below — all in a single linear solve, with no ice-thickness PDE time integration.
+Each goSPL step the model routes the ELA net mass balance (accumulation minus the melt-scaled ablation) downhill on a terminus-anchored, drainage-conditioned bed — filled in parallel so that every cell above the glacier terminus strictly drains (no closed depression, no flat), which is required for the single ice-discharge solve to be well-posed — into an ice discharge \(Q\), derives a Bahr ice thickness \(H = \mathrm{eheight}\cdot\mathrm{fwidth}\cdot Q^{0.3}\) and a bounded basal sliding velocity from Glen’s sliding law, and then drives the abrasion / till / loading machinery below — all in a single linear solve, with no ice-thickness PDE time integration.
+The fill is partition-invariant, so results are identical at any processor count.

 melt_conserve (default True) sets how glacial meltwater is delivered to the rivers.
 True is discharge-conserving: the precipitation that fell as ice above the ELA is routed down-glacier and released as liquid meltwater where the ice melts out, so the total meltwater equals the total accumulation — the right assumption over goSPL’s long (steady-state) timesteps, and it closes the glacial water budget so downstream basins don’t under-predict discharge.
 False reverts to the local precipitation-scaled ablation rate (cheaper, but it generally returns less water than fell as ice).